Chaoticka/crackerjacks/Checkers,-explained.md

 Case insensitive.

 The user can specify different Regex in the program arguments or using the config file.
-# Entropy (coming soon)
-We plan to add an entropy checker to see if the data is ordered or not.
-Since the addition of the Human Checker, we plan to add this soon.
-We have the code -- just need to test it.

-This checker has lower accuracy but higher generality.
-All the checkers you have seen until now solve very specific problems very well.
-JSON, Language (English), or Regex.

-The entropy checker is designed to find things that are ordered (and thus may be plaintext) but aren't picked up by the other checkers.

 # G-test of Goodness-of-fit
 We use [this](https://en.wikipedia.org/wiki/G-test) instead of Chi Squared (as we found it to work better in our testing).